-Why understanding the business is part of a successful user-centered design concept.
+Why understanding the business is part of a successful user-centred design concept.

 Einstein once said: